What's Inside Your Diffusion Model? A Score-Based Riemannian Metric to Explore the Data Manifold: Discussion

 \section{Discussion}

 In this work, we introduced a score-based Riemannian metric derived from diffusion models that captures the intrinsic geometry of the data manifold without requiring explicit parameterization.
 Our approach leverages the Stein score function to define a metric that naturally adapts to the manifold structure, enabling geometric computations that respect the underlying data distribution.
-Through experiments on synthetic data, MNIST, and complex natural images, we demonstrated that geodesics in our metric space correspond to perceptually meaningful paths between images, outperforming conventional interpolation methods.
+Through experiments on synthetic data, MNIST, and complex natural images, we demonstrated that geodesics computed using our score-based metric correspond to perceptually meaningful paths between images, outperforming conventional interpolation methods.

 While we used interpolation and extrapolation as validation applications, our approach provides a general framework for understanding and exploring the geometric structure learned by diffusion models.
 The strong performance on these tasks—despite not being specifically optimized for image morphing—suggests that our score-based metric naturally aligns with human perception of image similarity and transformation paths.
 This is evidenced by the consistent superiority of our geodesic interpolation approach on perceptual metrics like LPIPS and distribution metrics like FID and KID, indicating that our method produces images that not only look better individually but also follow more natural trajectories through the data space.